-- 5 2010-2011, fluxgate magnetometers at KAK, MMB, and KNY were replaced with high sensitivity ones (Yamazaki and Mishima, 2013) and data acquisition systems of the geomagnetic field and geoelectric field at KAK, MMB, and KNY were updated so that the 0.1 second values of both the fields were free from system filters.
-After those preparations, KMO unstaffed MMB and KNY in April, 2011.
-The observation of the atmospheric electric field at MMB was terminated when the observatory was unstaffed.
-Most of the MMB and KNY staff moved to KAK and one staff member for each MMB and KNY works for a - 10 closest Meteorological Observatory in order to conduct the absolute measurement once two weeks.
 As the final process of unmanning MMB and KNY was going on, KAK was struck by an unexpected disaster.
-The 2011 Tohoku Earthquake on March 11, 2011 damaged some buildings and instruments at KAK which is more than 200km southwest from the epicentre area.
+The 2011 Tohoku Earthquake on 11 March 2011 damaged some buildings and instruments at KAK, which is more than 200 km southwest of the epicenter area.
 The area around KAK suffered from failures of electric power and water supply and the kerosene and petrol were sold out in a series of aftershocks.
-The KAK staff struggled to keep their magnetic and electric observations going - 15 in a confusion.
+The KAK staff struggled to keep their magnetic and electric observations going in the confusion.
 The emergency power supply at KAK was used to make the observations run and the staff made every effort to get the kerosene for the emergency power.
 Fallen instruments were re-installed and broken ones were temporarily fixed.
 As a result, KMO provided the geomagnetic and geoelectric field data without data gaps and effects of moves of the fluxgate magnetometer with tremors were later corrected by using the level meter record.
-The atmospheric electric field observation by the water dropper was resumed on March 14, only 3 days after the main shock and 1 day before a small explosion of Fukushima - 20 Daiichi nuclear power plant.
+Atmospheric electric field observation by the water dropper was resumed on 14 March, only 3 d after the main shock and 1 d before a small explosion of Fukushima Daiichi nuclear power plant.
 Those data contributed to investigations on the geomagnetic field variation due to the 2011 Tohoku Earthquake (e.g., Utada et al., 2011) and on the atmospheric electric field variation due to the nuclear accident of Fukushima Daiichi nuclear plant (e.g., Takeda et al., 2011).

-As damages by the Tohoku Earthquake were gradually healed, KMO marked its 100th anniversary in 2013.
-In 2012, a special session "100 years of geomagnetic observations at Kakioka - contributions to centennial progress of geophysics" was

-25 held during the annual meeting of Japan Geoscience Union on May 24 at Makuhari, Chiba (Fig.31).
-In total 21 talks and 4 posters were presented including 5 invited ones.
-In 2013, Dr. Yoshikawa, Director at that time, gave a commemorative lecture at the city hall of Kakioka in January.
+As damages from the Tohoku Earthquake were gradually healed, KMO marked its 100th anniversary in 2013.
+In 2012, a special session, "100 years of geomagnetic observations at Kakioka - contributions to centennial progress of geophysics", was held during the annual meeting of the Japan Geoscience Union on 24 May at Makuhari, Chiba (Fig. 31).
+In total, 21 talks and four posters were presented, including five invited ones.
+In 2013, Yoshikawa, director at that time, gave a commemorative lecture at the city hall of Kakioka in January.
 The Conductivity Anomaly Research Group held its annual meeting at Kakioka in January to commemorate KMO's 100th anniversary.
-Dr.Kawamura, the 7th Director, and Prof. Schultz of Oregon State University gave invited talks and Emeritus Prof. Yukutake of the University of Tokyo reviewed works on the secular variation

-30 by Dr.Imamichi, the first director (Yukutake, 2013).
-In total, 34 talks and 33 posters were presented in two days.
+Kawamura, the seventh director, and Schultz of Oregon State University gave invited talks, and Yukutake of the University of Tokyo reviewed works on the secular variation by Imamichi, the first director (Yukutake, 2013).
+In total, 34 talks and 33 posters were presented on two days.